 When you become a parent, you become a caretaker, a steward of your family.
 Part of that immense responsibility includes preparing for a time when you will no longer be around.
 Parents, and fathers in particular, are expected to have everything handled, to leave no loose ends when they’re gone.
 That’s why estate planning is so important.
 The process of getting all your affairs in order — writing a will, explaining what you intend to hand down, who will be the guardians for your children — makes sure everyone is taken care of when you’re gone.

 Estate planning is crucial.
 It offers peace of mind.
 But many shrug it off as a non-necessity.
 In fact, only four out of every ten Americans have any plans for their future.
-There are a number of reasons for this, some logical (the estate planning process, which includes lawyers and decisions and money, seems overwhelming) others less so (If I prepare for my death, I will die, the magical thinking goes).
+There are a number of reasons for this, some logical (the estate planning process, which includes lawyers and decisions and money, seems overwhelming) others less so (If I prepare for my death, I will die, the thinking goes).
 There are also far more complicated reasons, including bad past experiences with parent’s estates.

 In addition, many parents believe that when they die, everything will just be figured out.
 (Consider Andrew, a father who told us “I don’t care what happens after I die.
 And I should not have a say in what other people do after I’m dead.
 They can figure out what they want, I won’t want anything because I’ll be dead.”)
-This dangerous thinking as when you die without a will— what’s known as “intestate” — your property will be divided up according to the laws of your state.
+This logic is extremely dangerous, as when you die without a will— what’s known as “intestate” — your property will be divided up according to the laws of your state.
 Those vary wildly.
 At the very least, this will create headaches and complications for your surviving family members, leading to conflict as everyone tries to divvy up your estate equitably.

 In short, it’s in every parent’s best interest to get everything sorted.
 The good news is that it’s even less complicated to make this happen thanks to the Uniform Electronic Wills Act, which passed earlier this year.
 According to a statement from the Uniform Law Commission, which approved the Act, the Uniform Electronic Wills Act, “permits testators to execute an electronic will and allows probate courts to give electronic wills legal effect.
 Most documents that were traditionally printed on paper can now be created, transferred, signed, and recorded in electronic form.”